ThomasZehnder/JassWebApp/README.md

 # Setup developer environment
 ## React UI
 start_react_dev NPM SCRIPT will start server o port 3000.
-By default this environment will connect to localhost:3001 webservices.
+By default this environment will connect to localhost:3001 web services.

-## Node test webservices
+## Node test web services
-node_express_server NPM SCRIPT will start the webservice server.
+node_express_server NPM SCRIPT will start the web service server.
 If you build the application you can access also directly to localhost:3001 to see if the build Jass Web App works.

 # Build and deploy
 build_react builds the React UI files un the build folder.
-Thes folder is mounted as file folder inside the express server.
+These folder is mounted as file folder inside the express server.

 The ftp deploy scripst trasfers the build folder to the jass.zhs.ch server.